 Cali-Mexican inspired restaurant Paradise Arcade will have you feeling like you’ve taken a mini vacay to the sunny beaches of Mexico.
 Serving amazing share plates, authentic tacos, tostadas, burritos, tacos and bowls, these guys are also renowned to make one of the best margaritas on the Coast.
+Pull up a stool inside or unwind alfresco under palm trees and festoon lights.

 If you’re after an effortlessly cool and relaxed dining setting, some truly delicious Asian-inspired eats and delicious cocktails, then Light Years should be your next stop.
 Their menu is designed to be shared, so you can sample a lot of the goods in one sitting.
 And when it comes to the goods, well, you’ll be spoiled for choice.
 Think bao buns and dumplings, crispy pork belly, twice-cooked crispy skin chicken, and kaffir lime and coconut panna cotta.

 If pizza is your thing, then look no further than El Capitano, Noosa’s coolest pizza joint.
 Mosey on in with your mates after a day at the beach and prepare yourself for mouthwatering plates of handcrafted meats and mozzarella, 72-hour fermented sourdough pizzas and all the Aperol spritz your heart desires.
-Top it all off with a spiced mango daquiri and some blood orange gelato for the ultimate treat.
+Top it all off with a spiced mango daiquiri and some blood orange gelato for the ultimate treat.

 Relaxed beachside dining at its best, Bistro C is all about good food, good drinks and good times.
 Open for breakfast, lunch and dinner, the folks at Bistro C are serving up culinary delights at all hours of the day.
 From cauliflower, pea and ricotta cake, to caramelised pork belly with coconut and lychee salad, Bistro C’s menu is as versatile as it is delicious.
 Oh, and their cocktails are nothing short of incredible.
-Give the salted caramel colada a try.
-You’ll never be the same again.

 Sum Yung Guys